Why does it seem easier to take care of everything else and everyone else of yourself?

 Self-Care Reduces Stress In The Body

 Our body literally and actually reacts in such a negative way to stress that it shuts itself down when we put too much stress on it.
 The stress hormones can have a negative impact on your heart, blood pressure, cholesterol, and mental health.
-Stress causes increased cortisol levels – a hormone that leads to insulin over-production and weight bain.
+Stress causes increased cortisol levels – a hormone that leads to insulin over-production and weight brain.
 Cortisol also destroys collagen production – hello wrinkles!

 If you find yourself over-stressing before OR after 6 pm, take a walk rather than having a snack or grinding through the rest of the hour.
 Stress and cortisol make us hungry and cranky, but a light stroll brings mindfulness and peace to our busy day.